-You may have similar feelings of dread and anxiety when you read this verse:
+You may have similar feelings of anxiety when you read this verse:

 Examine yourselves to see whether you are in the faith; test yourselves.
 Do you not realize that Christ Jesus is in you—unless, of course, you fail the test?
 (2 Cor 13:5)